Pathophysiology of heart failure: Compensatory mechanisms

+Changes to the body

 The general effect is one of reduced cardiac output and increased strain on the heart.
 This increases the risk of cardiac arrest (specifically due to abnormal ventricular heart rhythms) and reduces blood supply to the rest of the body.
 In chronic disease the reduced cardiac output causes a number of changes in the rest of the body, some of which are physiological compensations, some of which are part of the disease process: